hmcts/ops-runbooks/database/db-queries-from-prod-bastions.md

 a ticket, providing their sql query and requesting PlatOps run these against production Db as they don't have access to this.

+_Note: there's a [self service](https://tools.hmcts.net/confluence/display/DTSPO/%5BSelf-Service%5D+Database) process that should be used by the team if they have an SC person on their team instead

 To fulfill one of these request, you can follow steps below.

 ## Prerequisites 💥